What is Puakenikeni Flower: Meaning And Uses

 Uses of Puakenikeni Flower

-The Puakenikeni flower, scientifically known as Fagraea berteroana, serve various purposes:
+The Puakenikeni flower tree, scientifically known as Fagraea berteroana, serve various purposes:

 Leis